mgrankin/ru_transformers/README.md

 # @reboot /bin/bash -c "cd ru_transformers; git pull; source ~/.bashrc; conda activate gpt; DEVICE="cuda:1" uvicorn rest:app --reload --host 0.0.0.0"

 ```

+### 6. Additional scripts

+`evaluate_model.py` - to evaluate your model using input file or prompt.

+`text_processing.py` - to process your dataset.

+`to_token_convertor.py` - to convert your string to tokens.
+In case if you curious.